dSulav/Machine-Learning/README.md

-# PIMA-Indian-Diabetes-Prediction
+# PIMA-Indian-Diabetes-Analysis

-Using Python Libraries and Basic Statistics
+# Using Python Libraries and Basic Statistics

 Some years ago, a research was done on a tribe in America(PIMA Tribe/PIMA Indians).
 In this tribe, apparently the ladies are prone to diabetes very early on.
 The whole survey was done to understand if a model can be build on it and using the values of various parameters we could predict whether a person has diabetes or not.
 If a person is having diabetes, then early prevention can be done.

-Following are the parameters(features) used to collect the data:
+# Following are the parameters(features) used to collect the data:

 Pregnancies: Number of times pregnant